 How much time does this take?

-You will need to spend around 4-6 hours per week on the course.
-Some weeks are busier than others and may require more time but 5 hours should be the average.
+You will need to spend around 6-8 hours per week on the course.
+Some weeks are busier than others and may require more time.

 Week 1: Advantages of the Web for Mobile Application Development

 We will look into the many pros and few cons of using Web technology for mobile applications, and work on a simple assignment that will help you become familiarized with the course system.